lite-us/litelink-sign/readme.md

-tronlink v2 signature will be used for releases after May 2021
+litelink v2 signature will be used for releases after May 2021